 You eat moderate portions of:

 - Fat-free or low-fat dairy products

 - Whole grains

-- Lean meats, poultry, beans, soy foods, and egg and egg substitutes
+- Lean meats, poultry, beans, soy foods, legumes, and eggs and egg substitutes

 - Nuts and seeds